How to Use Portrait Mode to Photograph People Using the iPhone 13

 1. Open your camera app and choose Portrait.

 2. Once inside you will have a few options.
 Start with the default one: Natural Light.
 The iphone will give you instructions if you are too close or too far away to apply the effect of depth of field.
-Follow the instructions until the title Natural Light becomes
+Follow the instructions until the title Natural Light becomes yellow

 3. Tap to take your first photograph with Portrait Mode!

-The background, even though it is close to the subject, becomes blurrier, making the subject stand out as sharper but still framed in front of the beautiful nature:
+The background, even though it is close to the subject, becomes blurrier, making the subject stand out as sharper but still framed in front of the nature:

 How to Apply the Depth of Field Look in Editing